Kusanagi8200/App-Update-Infos-Linux/README.md

-# System Maintenance and Diagnostic Script
+# System Maintenance Information and Diagnostic Script

+# Bash version and Webapp version

-This bash script provides an interface to execute a variety of sub-scripts that perform system cleaning, diagnostic, and network information tasks.
+The bash script provides an interface to execute a variety of sub-scripts that perform system cleaning, diagnostic, and network information tasks.

 ## Features